HyggeHalcyon/Hackathon-Semesta-DevOps/README.md

 # Hackthon-Semesta-DevOps
-This repository contains my solution for the Semesta Scholarship System Administrator Hackathon.
-The event consist of 2 Task, one mandatory and and the second task can be chosen out of 2 choices.
+This repository contains my solution for the Semesta Scholarship Hackathon, where I was awarded ***1st place*** in the field of System Administrator.
+The event consisted of two tasks: one mandatory task and a second task that could be chosen from two options.

 <br />